Sierra High School was the second high school to be built in Colorado Springs School District 2. It is the most populated high school in the district.

 Instructional Focus and Absolutes

-Our Instructional Focus for 2017-18 in order to meet our UIP Strategies is Instructional and Engagement Complexity via Multiple Response Strategies, Questioning Strategies (Academic Discourse) and Task Complexity (Challenging Activities).
-This focus ties directly into our daily Instructional Absolutes:
+Our Instructional Focus for 2019-2020 is Instructional and Engagement Complexity via Multiple Response Strategies, Questioning Strategies (Academic Discourse) and Task Complexity (Challenging Activities).
+This focus ties directly into our daily Instructional Absolutes.

 Reading and Writing Across the Curriculum